Shoetan/Shoetan/README.md

     <img src="https://cdn.hashnode.com/res/hashnode/image/upload/v1684332872499/b6b1cd3e-9cb6-4b34-9d6b-4bc46b988ca2.png?w=1600&h=840&fit=crop&crop=entropy&auto=compress,format&format=webp" alt="useState hook in react" width="300" height="150">
     <div style ="display: flex; flex-direction: colunm gap: 10px;">
       <h4><a href="https://immanuelsoetan.hashnode.dev/how-to-use-the-usestate-hook-in-react">How to use the useState Hook in React.</a></h4>
-      <p>State management is one of the backbones of morden software development.
-React has an in built state management hook known as the useState Hook.
-In this article we go on a journey to try and understand this concept.
+      <p>State management is one of the backbones of modern software development.
+React has an in-built state management hook known as the useState Hook.
+In this article, we go on a journey to try and understand this concept.
       </p>
     </div>
   </li>